 Why did the SEC decide to issue these new guidelines?
-A press release from a non-profit 501(c)3, Ceres, described it this way, "Today’s decision comes of wide-ranging climate-related business impacts – and strategies for addressing those impacts – in their financial filings.
+A press release from Ceres and the Environmental Defense Fund (both 501(c)(3) non-profits), described it this way, "Today’s decision comes of wide-ranging climate-related business impacts – and strategies for addressing those impacts – in their financial filings.
 More than a dozen investors managing over $1 trillion in assets, plus Ceres and the Environmental Defense Fund, requested formal guidance in a petition filed with the Commission in 2007, and supported by supplemental petitions filed in 2008 and 2009."
 Addressing the way risks of externalities related to climate change are being included in corporate reporting is seen as a matter of protecting investors.
 For many, protecting the public and the environment would be sufficient cause.
 But here, the winning nonmarket strategy in the regulatory arena was the one that built a successful case, in the eyes of the SEC, by connecting the need to disclose climate-change risks with the need to protect investors.

 To Read Now